HGCN-GJS: Hierarchical Graph Convolutional Network with Groupwise Joint Sampling for Trajectory Prediction: RELATED WORK

-Recent works using recurrent neural networks (RNNs), like long short-term memory networks (LSTMs), have achieved great successes in trajectory prediction tasks \cite{alahi2016social,su2017forecast,hasan2018mx,xu2018encoding,zhang2019sr,lisotto2019social}.
-The ways these methods handle social interactions can be roughly classified into pooling based methods and graph based methods.

-Social LSTM, \cite{alahi2016social} used a social pooling layer, which pools the hidden states of the neighbors according to the spatial distances to the interested person.
-This pooling process can only cover pedestrians inside the local grid map.
-Social GAN \cite{gupta2018social} used a max-pooling module to aggregate information from all other humans in crowds, but only captured pairwise interactions.
-SoPhie \cite{sadeghian2019sophie} adopted a soft attention operation to integrate information across humans and from the physical scene.
-Similarly, the social attention module did not fully capture important information about the geometric configuration of the crowds.

-More recent work has used graph structure to model interactions between humans based on GCNs \cite{chen2020robot,chen2020comogcn}, GATs \cite{huang2019stgat,kosaraju2019social} and message passing neural networks \cite{hu2020collaborative}.
-The use of multi-head attention in the GAT increases its computational complexity compared to the GCN.
-For message passing neural networks, the number of node-to-edge and edge-to-node iterations needs to be searched as a key hyperparameter for different datasets.
-With different iteration settings, the model structures are different, which makes it hard to get a unified model for all datasets.
+The ways to handle social interactions in recent trajectory prediction works can be roughly classified into pooling based methods and graph based methods.
+Social LSTM \cite{alahi2016social} used the social pooling, which pools the hidden states of neighbors according to the distance from pedestrian of interest.
+Social GAN \cite{gupta2018social} used a max-pooling module to aggregate information from pedestrians in the crowd, but only captured pairwise interactions.
+SoPhie \cite{sadeghian2019sophie} adopted a soft attention operation to integrate information across pedestrians and about the physical scene.
+More recent work has used graphs to model interactions, e.g. GCNs \cite{chen2020comogcn, chen2020robot,liu2021avgcn}, GATs \cite{huang2019stgat,kosaraju2019social} and message passing neural networks \cite{hu2020collaborative}.
+The use of multi-head attention in GAT increases its computational complexity compared to GCN.
 In this work, we utilize a GCN to integrate interaction between humans and between groups.